commitizen/cz-cli/README.md

 [![Commitizen-friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 It may also make sense to change your README.md or CONTRIBUTING.md to include or link to the Commitizen project so that your new contributors may learn more about installing and using Commitizen.

+#### Go further

+Commitizen is great on its own, but it shines when you use it with some other amazing open source tools.
+Kent C. Dodds shows you how to accomplish this in his Egghead.io series, [How to write an open source javascript library](https://egghead.io/series/how-to-write-an-open-source-javascript-library).
+Many of the concepts can be applied to non-javascript projects as well.

 ### Adapters